rdenman/robdenmandotcom/src/assets/posts/01-pwa-resume.md

 }
 ```

 With this, we've told our grid to use the first row to display our name and photo sections.
-The rest of the first column is completed devoted to our
+The rest of the first column is completely devoted to our
 work section.
 The second column has rows for each of our other sections.
 How neat is that?!

 ## Responsive Design

 You may be thinking, "Why wouldn't I just use `display: flex` for this?
 It has greater browser support and I'm already familiar with it!"
 Those are both
 great points...
-CSS Grid [works well](https://caniuse.com/#feat=css-grid) in Chrome, Firefox, and Edge, but IE (as usual) is a little bit behind...
+CSS Grid [works well](https://caniuse.com/#feat=css-grid) in Chrome, Firefox, and Edge, but IE (as usual) is a little bit behind.
-However, if you're requirements allow you to focus on modern browsers, there are numerous [benefits](https://dev.to/willamesoares/why-you-should-already-be-using-css-grid-pch)
+However, if your requirements allow you to focus on modern browsers, there are numerous [benefits](https://dev.to/willamesoares/why-you-should-already-be-using-css-grid-pch)
 to CSS Grid - one of my favorites being how easy it is to make it responsive.
 Let's update our `.resume` class:

 ```css